How shared ownership works

 - The method by which you can buy further shares in your home ( known as staircasing) and the method by which you can move home.

-What my shared ownership home cost?
+What will my shared ownership home cost?

 Typically, shared ownership costs less than buying outright, even taking into account the mortgage and rent payable on the part you do not own In addition to your mortgage and rent, you will be expected to pay normal household bills such as utility bills, council tax and contents insurance.
 Progress Housing Group.will pay the building insurance on the property.